 Our Environmental and Corporate Social Responsibility (CSR) company policy refers to our responsibility toward our environment.
-It also includes our Modern Day Anti-Slavery (MDS) programme to demonstrate that we don’t engage suppliers or partners who support human trafficking and slavery.
+It also includes our Modern Day Anti-Slavery (MDS) programme and Anti-Bribery & Corruption policy, to demonstrate that we don’t engage suppliers or partners who support human trafficking, slavery, kick-backs and fraudulent activity.

 We have these programmes because our Clinic’s existence is not lonely.
 It’s part of a bigger system of people, values, other organisations and nature.
 The social responsibility of a business is to give back to the world just as it gives to us.
 As a healthcare practice, we want to be sure that we look after our patients and all peoples associated with our partner companies and supply chains.